LeashQuiche/Data-Analysis-Project/README.md

 Process and graph a CSV file containing biomedical data that relates hemoglobin levels, glucose levels, and chronic kidney disease (CKD).
 Randomly generate up to 10 centroids without issue.
 Each centroid will have a classification.
-The nearest centroid to a point will determine the point's classicfication (decide what to do if the distances are equal yourself).
+The nearest centroid to a point will determine the point's classification (decide what to do if the distances are equal yourself).
-Create random test cases until centroids stop mocing and determine whether each case is likely to have CKD depending on the classification of the nearest centroid.
+Create random test cases until centroids stop moving and determine whether each case is likely to have CKD depending on the classification of the nearest centroid.

 # K Means ClusteringClassifier Functions Descriptions: